Saturday 6 April 2024

 Cocke Second (Virginia) Brigade 5-4 PT NE 8,18, 19 28 and 49 Virginia

-Wheat Third brigade 4-4 PT NE 1st Louisiana (not yet the crack "Wheat's Tigers" I don't believe who gave service in the valley but I will paint them for some variation from grey and butternut, 4th South Carolina
+Wheat Third brigade 4-4 PT NE 1st Louisiana (not yet the crack "Wheat's Tigers" I don't believe who gave service in the valley but I will paint them as fancy zoaves for some variation from grey and butternut and a little elan, 4th South Carolina

 Third Division - Nathan Evans "1"